liseche/kg_sleep_apnea/README.md

 `kg_explorer` is a package containing code to generate knowledge graphs with NLP two different ways.
 One using **direct prompting** to LLMs, and the other with a **NER and RE** pipeline.

-`Prompting` directory: contains code to prompt an LLM with knowledge-graph-maker library and GroqAPI and insert the input into a knowledge graph in Neo4j.
+`kg_explorer/Prompting` directory: contains code to prompt an LLM with knowledge-graph-maker library and GroqAPI and insert the input into a knowledge graph in Neo4j.

-`NER+RE` directory: contains code to do NER with spaCy and PyTorch, do RE using the NER annotated files, and create a knowledge graph in Neo4j with the triples.
+`kg_explorer/NER+RE` directory: contains code to do NER with spaCy and PyTorch, do RE using the NER annotated files, and create a knowledge graph in Neo4j with the triples.

-`scripts`: other scripts used to achieve the final goal of generating knowledge graphs.
+`kg_explorer/scripts`: other scripts used to achieve the final goal of generating knowledge graphs.

 In the directory named `data` we provide a data set for NER on a selection of the medical manual ICSD-3, annotated by ourselves.
 The annotation guidelines used is provided in the directory `reports`.
-See the thesis for more details on this data set.
+See the thesis for more details on this data set. `thesis_outputs` contain NER annotations of the ICSD-3 annotated by different models, and logs from evaluation scripts.

 # Prerequisites